-The iconoclast turned 74 this week – we celebrate by revisiting her lifetime of rebellion, including taking over Dazed and getting naked for PETA
+As the legendary designer passes away at 81, we revisit an article charting a lifetime of rebellion, including taking over Dazed and getting naked for PETA

 Dame Vivienne Westwood, the doyenne of British fashion, has time and again used the runway (and the street) as a platform to voice her outspoken views on politics, tackling everything from restrictive gender norms, fracking and industrial farming to Scottish independence, Wikileaks and Margaret Thatcher.
 To celebrate her 74th birthday today and the launch of our new State of the Nation issue – packed full of opinionated Brits just in time for the upcoming election – we count down Westwood’s 10 most memorable political moments.

 Emblazoned with a bold red Nazi swastika, an inverted image of Christ on the cross, the word “DESTROY,” and Sex Pistols lyrics, this anarchic 1977 shirt epitomised Westwood and partner Malcolm McLaren’s trailblazing brand of punk politics.
 Westwood has said that the shirt – undoubtedly one of her most controversial creations – was about standing up to horrific dictators around the world who were torturing people, such as Chile’s Augusto Pinochet.
 More broadly, it was a means of challenging the older generation, of saying “We don’t accept your values or your taboos, and you’re all fascists.”
 The shirt was sold at their iconic SEX store on the King’s Road.

 TAKING OVER DAZED